-Currently she is focusing on acrylic, altered photos, mixed-media and collage as her ‘weapons of choice.’
+Currently she is focusing on acrylic, gouache, altered photos, mixed-media and collage as her ‘weapons of choice.’
 She has explored a variety of techniques over the years from pen and inks, digital collage, watercolor, mini sculpture (polymer, papier-mâché and paper-clay).
 Using primarily acrylic, mixed media, found objects, altered photographs and collage, she juxtaposes odd concepts, often mixing various styles and historical periods, acrylic, gouache, fabric, found objects.
-Color, detail, fragmented patterns, dreamscapes, anachronism, humorous cues and a healthy dose of irony are the tools she uses to explore human nature in all its angelic and demonic aspects.
+Color, detail, fragmented patterns, dreamscapes, anachronism, humorous cues and a healthy dose of irony are the tools she uses to explore human nature.

 Kree co-curated the exhibit “Artful Henna” in 2010 (with artist Jeanie Lewis) which featured henna-inspired art on and off the body from internationally acclaimed body artists; and curated “Tesseract: 4 Artists, 4 Dimensions” in 2015 featuring three other outstanding Seattle artists (Matthew Potter, Lesley Rialto and Jeanie Lewis).
 She has participated in many group shows in Seattle, in a few solo shows and as featured artist.
 Kree’s work has been featured in “Elegant” and “Obscurae” online magazines.

 Kree is a member of CoCA (Center On Contemporary Art) Seattle and A/NT Gallery in Seattle, Washington.
 Kree shows in local galleries and hopes to expand opportunities to exhibit and study in 2017.